tstromberg/extract_strava/README.md

 Building extract_strava:
 ========================

+Go 1.1 is required for building.
+Download from https://code.google.com/p/go/downloads/list

-This will fetch all dependencies and compile the extract_strava binary.
+These commands will fetch all dependencies and compile the extract_strava binary.

     % export GOPATH=.
     % go get github.com/jmoiron/sqlx